 Spread of the corona virus in TurkeyCurrently: 12.5 new infections per day per 100,000 inhabitants

-The first graph shows the number of infected persons reported.
-The second graph shows the number of deaths.
+The first graph shows the number of reported infections per calendar week.
+The second graph below the number of deaths.

-Mortality rate of infected persons

-From the previously infected and deceased people, in Turkey results in a mortality rate of 2.1%.
+Mortality rate of infected personsFrom the previously infected and deceased people, in Turkey results in a mortality rate of 1.1%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.

-Due to the current corona pandemic, we update the worldwide case numbers daily.
-A list of all infected and dead people by country can be found on our Corona virus topic page
+Due to the current corona pandemic, we update the worldwide case numbers weekly.
+A list of all infected and dead people by country can be found on our Corona virus topic page.

 Weight and size

-|Body height||174 cm||160 cm|
+|Body height||176 cm||161 cm|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

 * DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Turkey, 27.2% of all over 15-year-olds are still smokers.
+In Turkey, 29.3% of all over 15-year-olds are still smokers.

-Medical care provided by doctors and hospitals in Turkey is below average compared to the world population.
+Medical suppliesMedical care provided by doctors and hospitals in Turkey is below average compared to the world population.
 The country provides 2.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

-With about 145,000 physicians in Turkey, there are about 1.76 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 1.76.
+With about 147,000 physicians in Turkey, there are about 1.76 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
 According to current information, about 16 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.